 2) excavate more graves, both those previously registered and others not registered, to investigate further the time frame of the burials.

 The map above is from the 18th century and shows Gudings slott as it appeared at that time.

 Overview of the walls of one of the constructions.

 The excavation of the stone-walled enclosure included several sections of the wall, three possible constructions within the structure, areas just outside and inside of the proposed entrance and a number of depressions located in the middle of the site.
 While there was an absence of artifacts connected to the wall, the inner structure, known as a shell wall (see top left), was clear and consistent in each trench.
 Unfortunately, the possible stone constructions inside the wall provided even less information, although one structure was also comprised of a similar shell wall (see bottom left).

 The most notable evidence found in relation to the activities surrounding the enclosure was a hearth located just inside the entrance.
-Analysis of the charcoal dates the hearth to the 5th century AD, which, while a few hundred years younger than the hearth discovered in the 1988 excavation, is well within the time frame that these structures are thought to have been constructed.
+Analysis of the charcoal dates the hearth to the 5th century AD (Migration Period), which, while a few hundred years younger than the hearth discovered in the 1988 excavation, is well within the time frame that these structures are thought to have been constructed.